ederson-torresini/openstack-ifsc/README.md

 - 2 x D-Link DGS-3100-24 (stacked).

 What we'll do:
-- 1 controller, which runs the following services: SQL database, message queue, identity, image, object storage, block storage and dashboard.
+- 1 controller, which runs the following services: SQL database, message queue, identity, image, object storage, block storage, dashboard and all service controllers (for compute and networking).
-- 2 compute nodes running: compute and network.
+- 2 compute nodes running: compute and network nodes.
-- As each machine has locally  1TB (and no RAID!), will be used 800GB of it for Ceph (http://ceph.com) to gain performance (to test later), availability (test too) and, specially, a common backend for image, object and block storage without any SPOF.
+- As each machine has locally  1 TB (and no RAID!), will be used 800 GB of it for Ceph (http://ceph.com) to gain performance (to test later), availability (test too) and, specially, a common backend for image, object and block storage without any SPOF.
 It will be 2 replicas of data in the cluster, so we're saying 3 disks x 800 GB / 2 replicas = 1200 GB.

 Installation
 ------------